Murder of Ibolya Ryan: Attempted bombing

 Security videos show, and police reports confirm, that Ryan's murderer returned to her car and drove to the home of an Egyptian-American expat physician where she planted a bomb, which was discovered by the physician's son before it could explode.
 The physician's 13-year-old son discovered the bomb on his way to evening prayers at mosque.
 According to WAM, the materials used in the homemade bomb were "primitive".

 The Security Media Department posted a dramatic YouTube video explaining the details of the crime which included images taken from CCTV.
 The video also highlighted the search and inspection procedures conducted by the police and security forces, which eventually led to the arrest of the suspect and solved the mystery behind the crime.
 There are also shots showing the same white SUV that the suspect was seen driving from the scene of the crime.
 Blood can be seen on the steering wheel and a black suitcase - identical to the one she allegedly carried to the doctor's apartment - are also shown in the police video.

-In 4 December video, the suspect is also seen heading towards the doctor's home with a small black suitcase.
+In a video from 4 December, the suspect is seen heading towards the doctor's home with a small black suitcase.
 A security guard said he saw her enter and then leave quickly.
 The bomb was spotted when the doctor's son was going to mosque in the evening to pray and noticed the strange object in front of the house.
+Colonel Rashid Bourshid, head of the criminal investigation department, said: "The doctor who was targeted with the bomb, 46-year-old MH, informed the security guard about the strange package in front of his door.
+The guard in turn informed the police who rushed to the spot and evacuated the site.
+They dismantled the bomb and identified its primitive components that included small gas cylinders, a lighter, glue, and nails to cause maximum injuries when detonated."

 Victim

 Ryan was a naturalized US citizen and Hungarian citizen.
 She was the mother at the time of 11-year-old twin sons, who lived with her in Abu Dhabi, and a 13-year-old daughter who lived with Ryan's ex-husband in Vienna, Austria.
-She self-described as Hungarian-American, born and raised in Romania, who had taught in four countries including the United States over the preceding 15 years.
+Ryan, born and raised in Romania (Transylvania) before defecting as a young adult to Hungary, self-described as Hungarian-American.
+She had taught in four countries including the United States over the preceding 15 years.
 She and her husband had moved to Sopron, Hungary with their 3 children about 8 years prior, and subsequently divorced.
+With the assistance of the UAE government, her body was transported to and buried at her family's plot in Simian, Romania.